English Department

 * Students will participate in the Keystone Literature Test while in this course.

 The creative use of critical thinking skills in reading, writing, and discussion is vital here.
-World literature, as presented in a variety of literary genres, centers on these themes: individuality; moral dilemma of conscience verses authority; appearance versus reality; social injustices and abuse of power.
+World literature, as presented in a variety of literary genres, centers on these themes: individuality; moral dilemma of conscience versus authority; appearance versus reality; social injustices and abuse of power.
 There is continued emphasis on the correlation between history, literature, and the arts.
 Summer reading will be encouraged.

-Grade 11
+GRADE 11

 American Literature (College Prep) [01003CP]